-Until January 13, 2006, LGAC was governed by a three member Board of Directors, comprised of the State Comptroller and the Director of the Budget of the State of New York, both of whom serve "ex officio," and a third Director who is appointed by the Governor.
+Until January 13, 2006, LGAC was governed by a three member Board of Directors, including the State Comptroller and the Director of the Budget of the State of New York, both of whom serve "ex officio," and a third Director who was appointed by the Governor.
 On January 13, 2006, the Governor signed The Public Authorities Accountability Act (Chapter 766 of the Laws of 2005).
 This Act included an amendment to Section 3234 of the Public Authorities Law to increase the number of LGAC Board members from three to seven.
-With the exception of Diana Jones Ritter, each of the appointed Directors was appointed by the prior Governor and continues to serve until a successor is chosen and qualified.
+Each of the appointed Directors serving as of March 31, 2014 was appointed by a prior Governor and continues to serve until a successor is chosen and qualified.
 The Directors receive no compensation from LGAC.
-The Corporation's Board Chair has been vacant since the resignation on May 1, 2009 of Patrick Bulgaro, who served as the Corporation's Board Chair since his appointment on May 9, 2007.
-Robert L. Megna was appointed the Corporation's Vice-Chair on June 15, 2009.